ritvikkolhe/MAL_MissingTitles/README.md

 - Sortable columns
 - Type filtering
-- PTW highlighting
+- Plan To Watch highlighting
+- Hide Plan To Watch toggle
-- PTW hide/show toggle
+- Hide unreleased anime toggle
 - Direct MAL links
-- Score sorting
+- Score display
+- Release year display

-### Smart PTW Handling
+### Smart List Handling

+The script scans only:

+- Watching
+- Completed

+The following statuses are excluded from scanning:

+- Plan To Watch
+- On Hold
+- Dropped

+Anime already present in any of these statuses are not recommended again.

+### Plan To Watch Support

-PTW entries are:
+Plan To Watch entries are:

 - Included in the report
 - Visually highlighted
 - Not used as traversal roots

 This allows you to see existing PTW entries while preventing franchise expansion through anime you have not actually watched.

+### Unreleased Anime Detection

+Upcoming anime with incomplete MAL metadata are automatically identified and can be hidden from the report using the built-in filter.

 ### Local Caching